justinlettau/sql-source-control/README.md

 ```

 ## Init
-This will ask you a bunch of questions, and then write a `ssc.json` file for you.
+This will ask you a bunch of questions, and then write a config file for you.

 ```bash
 ssc init